-Former Indians know they have reached golden years
+Former Indians know they have

 When they remember glory days at SHS better than